The Soul

 functions.
 It is synonymous with the Christ-principle in man.

-2. The soul is responsible for the quality and characteristics of life, and
+2. The soul is responsible for the quality and characteristics of life,

 represents the latent powers of expression in every human being.